-International Studies aspires to become a dynamic, well-integrated, and influential academic focus for student learning opportunities and campus international engagement, providing essential support for the University’s mission.
+International Studies aspires to be a dynamic, well-integrated, and influential academic focus for student learning opportunities and campus international engagement, providing essential support for the University’s mission.
 Specifically, the program holds the following vision:

-- Energetic leadership for program development and sustainability as provided by the appointment of a tenured International Studies coordinator
+- Energetic leadership for program development and sustainability

-- Strong, mutually-beneficial partnerships with relevant community groups and individuals enhance International studies' resource base and its contribution to the region.
+- Strong, mutually-beneficial partnerships with relevant community groups and individuals to enhance International studies' resource base and its contribution to the region.

 International Studies majors are expected to work closely with the program Coordinator or with an adviser from the International Studies Committee.
 Students must plan ahead to ensure optimal access to the courses that match their individual interests and areas of desired expertise while also developing language proficiency and allocating time for study abroad.
 While many potential course combinations exist, upper division courses are usually available in rotation and require prerequisites.
 Careful advising is essential.